-The symposium will set up a scientific committee to conduct anonymous review of submitted abstracts, and the author of the accepted abstract will present the paper in the relevant panel (each presentation is 20 minutes, including question and answer time) at the symposium.
+The symposium will set up a scientific committee to conduct anonymous review of submitted abstracts, and the author of the accepted abstract will present the paper in the relevant panel (each presentation lasts 20 minutes, including question and answer time) at the symposium.

-THE MAIN FIELDS OF THE SYMPOSIUM:
+THE MAIN FIELDS OF THE SYMPOSIUM INCLUDE:

 - 1. History, tradition and development of Chinese teaching in European countries